-Despite most people disliking their banks and saying worse about bankers, more people are likely to get divorced, some twice, than change finance providers.
+Despite most people disliking their banks and saying worse about bankers, more people are likely to get divorced, some twice, than change invoice factoring providers.

 Recruitment is a hyper-competitive market where agencies need to consider every possible edge to stay ahead.
 Invoice factoring is possibly the biggest, and yet least understood, growth hack for agencies placing contractors.

-The right factoring solution that is.
 The wrong finance can seriously hamper agencies from scaling.
-We’re talking six-figure sums being skimmed off profit margins and hours tied up in admin that could be better spent selling.
+We’re talking six-figure sums being skimmed off profit margins, and hours tied up in admin that could be better spent selling.

 We’ve all heard that turnover is vanity, profit is sanity, and cash flow is the gritty reality that drives a recruitment agency – but here’s why it’s so critical to agencies placing contractors.